filerjs/filer/README.md

 Create a file if it does not exist, or update the access and modified times if it does.
 Valid options include:
-* updateOnly - <Boolean> whether to create the file if it is missing (defaults to `false`)
+* `updateOnly` - `true` if the file's access/modified dates are to be updated only (but missing file not to be)
-* date - <Date> a date to use instead of the current date and time when updating access and modified dates.
+* `date` - a date to use instead of the current date and time when updating access and modified dates.

 Example: